faisal-fida/Medical-Data-Scraper-Meilisearch-Uploader/README.md

 # Medical Data Scraper & Meilisearch Uploader

-## Overview
-This project combines web scraping, data processing, and search engine integration to streamline medical data management.
-It uses FastAPI to scrape JSON medical data from a website and update it on Meilisearch, an open-source alternative to Elasticsearch.

 ## Features
 Web Scraping: Extracts JSON medical data from a specified website Data Processing: Cleans and transforms data for efficient indexing